 Step 2: Sign and take your oath of office.

 Within a week after appointment by the Governor and Executive Council you will receive your commission, oath, index card, and other information from the Secretary of States' office.
 You will then need to sign and take your oath of office in the presence of two notaries public OR two justices of the peace OR one notary public and one justice of the peace.
 Those who sign your oath should also sign your commission.
-Return the oath to the Secretary of State's office as soon as possible, also sign the index card as required and mail to the Superior Court of the county in which you reside.

 Step 3: Order your notary seal and any other supplies from Notary Rotary, Inc.